‘Teen Mom 2’ Chelsea Houska’s Husband Wants Some Alone Time With Their Baby Boy

 “In the words of Aubree, ‘It feels like we’ve just always had Cole.’
 He has always treated her as his own [and] I will forever be thankful to him,” Houska added.

 Chelsea Houska and Cole DeBoer began dating one another in 2014 and got engaged one year later.
-All the while, DeBoer proved himself to be step-dad material for Aubree and she made it clear that she was a fan of her mom’s partner.
+All the while, DeBoer proved himself to be step-dad material for Aubree, and she made it clear that she was a fan of her mom’s partner.

 “Honestly, there’s just no one that I’ve met that’s so respectful and just nice and I trust him, which is a big deal, because it’s hard for me to trust people or guys, mostly,” Chelsea Houska gushed during a 2015 interview with Us Weekly magazine.
 “And he’s so sweet, kind of like old-fashioned gentleman type of guy.”